-We find all the connected components (objects) in the binary image.
-The accuracy of the results depends on the size of the objects, the connectivity parameter (4, 8, or arbitrary), and whether or not any objects are touching (in which case they could be labeled as one object).
-Some of the rice grains in the binary image bw are indeed touching.
+We will start with finding all the connected components (objects) in the binary image.
+The accuracy of the results depends on the size of the objects, the connectivity parameter (4, 8, or arbitrary), and whether or not any of the rice grains are touching in the segmented mask (in which case they could be labeled as one object).